 Enquiries are frequently made about the rebinding and repair of books - where can it be done, by whom, is it worth doing, will it affect the book's value, and so on.
 As the State Library has its own conservation facilities, staff are not officially in a position to recommend local craftsmen, so people should contact binders directly for quotes on the work they want done.
 Rebinding will destroy the original condition desired by collectors, but if the damage is already done, repairs can help prevent further deterioration.
 Either process will probably, in the majority of cases, cost more than the book is worth in the commercial market, and exceptions to this are probably best not tampered with, especially if the owner is hoping to sell the item.
 The Collections Council has developed a wonderful website reCollections: caring for collections across Australia which can be searched by category such as books and produces excellent information on storing, displaying, handling, maintaining and repairing books.

-The most frequently reprinted book in the western world is the Bible, and by its nature it is one of the most carefully treasured.
+The most frequently reprinted book in the western world is the Bible, and by its nature, it is one of the most carefully treasured.
 Unless a Bible is printed by a private press, of which the Doves Bible (1903-1905) is an example, or unless it is bound in a very special binding, it is unlikely to have much commercial value if it was published after the 16th century.
 Rare and important editions are easily recognised by experts: these include the Gutenberg Bible, generally considered to be the first book printed using moveable type; the first Bible in each language; the first Polyglot Bible; the first Authorized (King James) Version and so on.
 Then there are oddities such as the Breeches Bible, the Vinegar Bible and the Wicked Bible, which command special prices for some misprint or curious phrase in the text.
 Although of sentimental value, it is fairly safe to say of all the rest that they are largely without value in the commercial market.
 An exception might be if the book bears the inscription or annotation of a person of note.